-Flash is generally a core spell, there's no reason to switch it out for anything.
+Flash is a core spell, there's no reason to switch it out for anything else.
 Exhaust tends to be a strong pick throughout the game, as it gives you a decent damage debuff.
 I can't say I recommend any other summoner spells, as Soraka does not use Ignite well.

-As Soraka can be very squishy early, I prefer to run a combination of health, armor, flat magic resist, and health regeneration to make her somewhat more durable.
-You can run three mana regen glyphs if you want a bit more mana sustain early on.
-You can also run armor in quints if you prefer.
+As Soraka can be very squishy early, I prefer to run a combination of health, armor, flat magic resist, mana regeneration, and health regeneration to make her somewhat more durable.
+Running three mana regen glyphs gives you a bit more mana sustain early on.
+You can also run armor in quints if you prefer them to health regeneration.

 I'm a support player from the North American Server.
-My mains in ranked are currently Lulu, Karma, Soraka, and Nautilus.
+My mains in ranked are currently Lulu, Karma, Nami, and Taric.
 I've been playing League of Legends since season one and I've been playing primarily support since late season one/early season two.

 Soraka was the first support I ever played (back when Innervating Locket was still an item).
 I've always liked her and that never really changed, even when riot nerfed her into the ground because old Starcall was super toxic.